 Climbing a moraine for 1 hour, a landslide, and across large boulders for 2hr 30 min. we reach Ramtang.
 The trail from Ramtang heads upwards to the far side of Moraine and Lhonark Khola to a seasonal bridge and a few stone shelters at Lhonak.

 Take Rest or walking up to Lhonak Glacier.

 Starting trek early to Kanchenjunga Base Camp (5140 m.) to see the sunrise.
 After spending some time admiring the beauty and sense of peace and accomplishment before returning to Lhonak.

 We start heading back to Ramtang, Khangpachen, and ending the day in Ghunsa.
 Most of the way is downhill.

-A 5-hour walking through Rhododendron forest, hydropower station we reach Selele La base.
+A 5-hour walking through the Rhododendron forest, hydropower station we reach Selele La base.

 Descending for 5 hours next to a glacier followed by Tambu River.

 6 to 7 hours trekking through lovely forest with songs of different species of birds.

 3 hours descending through green bushy tracks towards the base of the hill.

 2 hours driving to Bhadrapur and catching a flight to Kathmandu.